 Dear Parents of Graduating Students:

-Finals Weekend represents one of the most joyful, meaningful moments in the life of the University.
-We look forward to welcoming you, other family members, and guests to the Grounds next week as we join in celebrating this milestone with your daughters and sons.
+We look forward to welcoming you, other family members, and guests to the Grounds this week as we join in celebrating Finals Weekend with your daughters and sons.
 Congratulations to you and your student on this special milestone!

-Similar security will be in place for Valediction, which takes place on Friday at 3 p.m. on the Lawn.
-This ceremony is not a ticketed event.
-John Paul Jones Arena will serve as the inclement-weather site for Valediction as well as the severe-weather site for Final Exercises on Saturday and Sunday.
+John Paul Jones Arena will serve as the inclement-weather site for Valedictory Exercises as well as the severe-weather site for Final Exercises on Saturday and Sunday.
 The safety and security page for Finals Weekend also covers procedures for the arena.

+Student Decorum.
 In a few days, we will be communicating with graduates about general decorum, especially during Final Exercises.
-Every year, a small number of graduates over-indulge in alcohol prior to the ceremony and are unable physically to participate in the Academic Procession down the Lawn.
-We view this as an unhealthy, disappointing conclusion to their time at UVA and hope that you will join us in urging students to refrain from this type of behavior.
+Every year, a small number of graduates drink alcohol in excess prior to the ceremony and are unable physically to participate in the Academic Procession down the Lawn.
+We view this as a disappointing and disrespectful conclusion to their time at UVA and hope you will join us in affirming with your student the privilege and honor that this day represents.

-Finally, I encourage you to sign up for Finals Weekend text messages that will be sent to you in the event of any updates or changes throughout the weekend.
+Text Updates: I encourage you to sign up for text messages that will be sent to you in the event of any updates or changes throughout the weekend.
 To register for this free service, text "uvagrad" to 79516.
 Once you sign up, you will receive a confirmation message.
 After Finals Weekend, you will be automatically unsubscribed from the service.

 If you have specific questions or concerns about your student, please do not hesitate to reach out to me or a member of the Student Affairs staff.
 If you have questions about Finals Weekend, you may reply to this message, and a member of the Office of Major Events staff will respond.

-We are grateful to you for your support as parents.
+We are grateful to you for your support as parents over the years.
 Behind every graduate are many caring individuals – teachers, mentors, coaches, and most of all, you their parents – who have helped them reach this point in their lives.
 Congratulations to each of you, and best wishes for a wonderful weekend.

 Patricia M. Lampkin